Great Britain is famous for its scenic countryside and cottages. Here the refreshing greenery and cleanliness of the air are really amazing.

 An important part of the history of the place are the worldwide famous English cottages, especially those in the Cotswolds area.
-But it does not matter from what cottage you depart, in Britain there is always a bit of nature to discover.
+But it does not matter from which cottage you depart, in Britain there is always a bit of nature to discover.

-It would be a pity not to discover the ancient British traditions: cricket tournaments and horse races.
+It would be a pity not to discover the ancient British traditions: cricket tournaments and horse races amongst them.
 But let’s not forget the afternoon tea; this is a lovely tradition that you can enjoy organizing a tea party yourself when renting a home or cottage.

 The English countryside is also famous for its small but lively pubs, still rooted in the ancient rural traditions.
 Having a pint with the locals adds so much flavour to your holiday!